Gangs of Wasseypur

-Gangs of Wasseypur is a 2012 Indian Hindi-language epic crime film directed by Anurag Kashyap, and written by Kashyap and Zeishan Quadri.
+Gangs of Wasseypur (Note: Stylised as Gangs of वासेपुर.) is a 2012 Indian Hindi-language epic crime film directed by Anurag Kashyap, and written by Kashyap and Zeishan Quadri.
 It precedes Part 2 as the first of the two-part film, centered on the coal mafia of Dhanbad, and the underlying power struggles, politics and vengeance between three crime families from 1941 to the mid-1990s.
-Gangs of Wasseypur stars an ensemble cast, featuring Manoj Bajpayee, Richa Chadda, Reema Sen, Piyush Mishra, Nawazuddin Siddiqui, Vineet Kumar Singh, Pankaj Tripathi, Huma Qureshi, Anurita Jha and Tigmanshu Dhulia.
+Gangs of Wasseypur stars an ensemble cast, featuring Manoj Bajpayee, Richa Chadha, Reema Sen, Piyush Mishra, Nawazuddin Siddiqui, Vineet Kumar Singh, Pankaj Tripathi, Huma Qureshi, Anurita Jha and Tigmanshu Dhulia.

 Although both parts were shot as a single film measuring a total of 319 minutes, no Indian theatre would screen a five-hour film, so it was divided into two parts.
-Gangs of Wasseypur was screened in its entirety at the 2012 Cannes Directors' Fortnight, marking one of the only Hindi-language films to achieve this.
+Gangs of Wasseypur was screened in its entirety at the 2012 Cannes Directors' Fortnight.
 It was also screened at the Sundance Film Festival in January 2013.
 It was filmed in Varanasi, Bihar, and Chunar, with these settings inspiring the film's soundtrack, which consists mainly of Indian folk.

 The film was theatrically released on 22 June 2012, but was banned in Kuwait and Qatar for violent content.
 Upon release, Gangs of Wasseypur received widespread critical acclaim, and won a number of awards.
 It received nominations for Best Film and Best Director for Kashyap at the 55th Asia-Pacific Film Festival, and won for Best Audiography at the 60th National Film Awards, while Siddiqui won a Special Mention for acting at the same ceremony.
 Gangs of Wasseypur also won four Filmfare Awards, including the Critics Award for Best Film, while Chadda won the Critics Award for Best Actress, at the 58th Filmfare Awards.

 Plot

-Prologue

-In January 2004, a gang of heavily armed men attack a house in Wasseypur.
-After heavy firing, they retreat, convinced they have killed everyone within.
-The leader informs minister J.P.
-Singh that the family has been successfully executed but he is double crossed by JP as a firefight erupts between them and a police check post blocks their escape route.
-The scene cuts abruptly for a prologue by the narrator, Nasir.

-Introduction of Wasseypur and Dhanbad

-During the British Raj, Wasseypur and Dhanbad were located in the Bengal region.
-After India gained independence in 1947, they were carved out of Bengal and redistricted into the state of Bihar in 1956.
-In 2000, Wasseypur and Dhanbad were redistricted for a second time into the newly formed state of Jharkhand where they remain.
-The village has been historically dominated by the Qureshi Muslims.

-During British colonial rule, the British had seized the farm lands of Dhanbad for coal which began the business of coal mining in Dhanbad.
-The region was the domain of the faceless dacoit Sultana Qureshi who robbed British trains in the night and thus held some patriotic value for the locals.